rioles/printf/README.md

 _printf()
-The printf project is a collaboration between Joshua Ezunya and Jose` Rioles , students of Software Engineering at ALX.
+The printf project is a collaboration between Francis Mwape and Jose` Rioles , students of Software Engineering at ALX.
 This function named "_printf()" imitates the actual "printf()" command located in the stdio.h library of C programming Language.
 It contains some of the basic features and functions found in the manual 3 of "printf".
 _printf() is a function that performs formatted output conversion and print data.
 Its prototype is the following: int _printf(const char *format, ...)